thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/setban.md

 - n: "Command"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "What to do with the IP/Subnet address above.
+  d: "What to do with the IP/Subnet address<!--noref--> above.
 Options are:<br>• `add` to add a node to the addnode list<br>• `remove` to remove a node from the list.
 If currently connected, this will disconnect immediately"

 {% enditemplate %}